Dezső Frigyes

-The native form of this personal name is Frigyes Dezső.
-This article uses Western name order when mentioning individuals.

 Dezső Frigyes né Dezső Fritsch (November 27, 1913 – July 18, 1984) was a Hungarian boxer who competed in the 1936 Summer Olympics.
 He was born in Budapest and died in Cleveland.
 In 1936 he finished fourth in the featherweight class after losing the bronze medal bout to Josef Miner.
 He won the silver medal in the 1934 European Amateur Boxing Championships in Budapest, and the gold medal in the 1942 European Amateur Boxing Championships in Breslau.

 Early life

 Frigyes was born to a Hungarian Danube Schwabian family in Budapest.
 At age 15 he began his career winning the Hungarian National Youth Championships.
-In 1932, at age 18, he was selected to the National Team and for the next 12 years competed in championships throughout Europe, including two European Championships and an Olympics, and a US tour in 1936.
+In 1932, at age 18, he was selected to the National Team and for the next 12 years competed in championships throughout Europe, including two European Championships, an Olympics, and a US tour in 1936.